aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 There is another way to split the source document into multiple output documents, and you can choose any output format supported by Aspose.Words.

-The following code example shows how to split a document into smaller parts by section breaks (without using the DocumentSplitCriteria property):
+The following code example demonstrates how to split a document into smaller parts by section breaks (without using the DocumentSplitCriteria property):

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-SplitDocument-SplitDocumentBySections.java" >}}